Implants for Single Teeth

 What makes you a good candidate for Implants for Single Teeth?

 You’re a good candidate for dental implants if you are healthy enough to undergo oral surgery.
 The surgery relies on solid bone mass for osseointegration to take place, so a bone graft may be required prior to surgery if you do not have enough solid bone in the area.
 You will come in for a consultation prior to having the implant placed.
-You should be free of any medical condition or illness that would prevent proper healing after surgery is complete.
+You should be free of any medical condition or illness that would prevent proper healing after surgery.

 What can be expected during the procedure for Implants for Single Teeth?

 You’ll first come in for a consultation and series of x-rays.
 This allows us to create a special treatment plan just for you.
 You’ll then come back in to have the implant placed.
 The procedure involves inserting the implant post deep into the bone of the jaw and suturing the gums.
 The post of the implant will bond with the bone in a few months.
 You’ll then come back in and have a dental crown made and placed on top of the new implant.
-Your new dental implant is permanent and will never need replacement or repair.
+Your new dental implant is permanent and will likely never need replacement or repair.

-If you are interested in dental implants or would like to know more about this option, call our office today and we’ll work to get you in for a conveniently scheduled appointment.
+If you are interested in dental implants, or would like to know more about this option, call our office today and we’ll work to get you in for a conveniently scheduled appointment.